Arachni/arachni/README.md

  - Cookies
  - Headers

-The analyzer can graciously handle badly written HTML code due to a combination of regular expression analysis and the [Nokogiri](http://nokogiri.org/) HTML parser.

 ###  Module Management

  - Very simple and easy to use module API providing access to multiple levels of complexity.